-- Is the computation rate too demanding for a single processor? - Can we get a speedup by distributing objects across several processors? - How many processors are required to maintain steady state load?

-Memory issues:

-- Is there enough memory to buffer bursts of requests? - Input/Output issues: - Do we need an extra piece of hardware to handle the data generation rate? - Does the response time exceed the available communication bandwidth between subsystems?
+- Control Objects -> Processor - Is the computation rate too demanding for a single processor? - Can we get a speedup by distributing objects across several processors? - How many processors are required to maintain a steady state load? - Entity Objects -> Memory: - Is there enough memory to buffer bursts of requests? - Boundary Objects -> Input/Output Devices - Do we need an extra piece of hardware to handle the data generation rates? - Can the desired response time be realized with the available communication bandwidth between subsystems?